0xbujang/trw_toolbox/README.md

-# trw_toolbox
+# CG Backtest Tool

-This Project is intended to provide some useful resources for the members of CryptoCurrency Investing Campus from The Real World.
+This Project is intended to provide some useful resources for the members of Quantitative Investing Campus from Crypto Galaxy